-With strong political commitment to gender parity, Rwanda is ahead of other countries in the region in promoting gender equality in education, with gross enrolment ratios of 144 far above the 101 average for Sub-Saharan Africa (UNESCO 2011).
-Generally, throughout Nyaruguru, at the primary level girls’ enrolment is around the same as that of boys, but at secondary level, girls tend to be admitted to lower quality schools, and each year around 7.5% or girls drop out (MINEDUC 2014).
-In 88% of the schools which will be targeted by this project, boys performed better than girls in the 2016 national examinations.
+With strong political commitment to gender parity, Rwanda is ahead of other countries in the region in promoting gender equality in education.
+Generally, throughout Nyaruguru district, at the primary level girls’ enrolment is around the same as that of boys, but at secondary level, girls tend to be admitted to lower quality schools, and are at higher risk of dropping out.
+Communities prioritise boys’ education, believing them to have greater income opportunities, a prejudice which is often carried into schools and teaching practice.

-A School Performance Review and Gender Audit process in 28 schools.
-This will enable stakeholders to develop and achieve evidence-based School Improvement Plans which improve the quality of education with a particular focus on improving learning outcomes for girls.
-Link will work with the Rwanda Education Board to develop a standard set of indicators which will be used to measure school performance in terms of teaching and learning, leadership and management, community engagement and school governance, and gender responsiveness.
-We will build the capacity of district (sector) education staff to assess schools using these indicators, and support schools to share the results with parents and the wider community in order to plan for whole school improvement and meet the needs of the most vulnerable girls.
+We will bring our innovative School Performance Review work to Rwanda for the first time, engaging with and empowering communities to work with school stakeholders towards improvement.
+We will work with the Rwanda Education Board to develop standardised inspection tools for teaching and learning, leadership and management, community engagement, school governance and gender responsiveness.
+We will build the capacity of district education staff to assess schools using these criteria, and support schools to share the results with parents and the wider community in order to plan for whole school improvement and meet the needs of all children, including the most vulnerable girls.

-Community Study Clubs in 75 communities.
-These after-school groups will use fun, participatory, game-based exercises focused on Kinyarwanda, English and Maths to raise the learning outcomes of girls (and boys).
-Volunteers from the community will receive training to organise and run these clubs.
+Within communities, we will form Study Groups led by Link-trained volunteers who will use fun, participatory, game-based exercises focused on Kinyarwanda, English and Maths to raise the learning outcomes of girls (and boys).
 Learning materials like posters, educational games and stories will be made out of locally available materials (e.g. rice sacks, cardboard, bottle tops) by community volunteers, ensuring local ownership, sustainability, cultural relevance and gender sensitivity of the materials.